 - Plan ahead and make sure everyone has something to do.
 This helps to prevent campouts from getting long and boring, keeps everyone interested, and, if there are any new scouts, ensures that they have a fun time.

-Be prepared for unexpected wet or stormy conditions.
+Be prepared for unexpected wet or stormy conditions, and always check the weather forecasts!
 Even if you feel you won’t need it, pack fast-drying clothing, rain gear, and your tent fly.
 I once attended a weekend camp and left my rain stuff at home, thinking the weather would stay sunny.
 Imagine my shock when I woke up in a big puddle!

 9 Camping Tips For New Scouts: